Michael Kinsley

 Many exhibitions, Including juried shows, for thirty years:

-• Aspen Art Museum
+• Aspen Art Museum, Aspen CO

-• Red Brick Center for the Arts
+• Red Brick Center for the Arts, Aspen CO

-• Aspen Chapel Gallery
+• Aspen Chapel Gallery, Aspen CO

 • Snowmass Chapel, Snowmass Village CO